Armenia became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 The law prohibits smoking in all indoor educational, cultural, and healthcare facilities.
 In other indoor public places and workplaces, smoking is restricted to designated smoking areas, subject to exceptions for catering facilities and individual workspaces.
 Catering facilities may, but are not required to, have separate smoking areas.
 Smoking is permitted in individual workspaces.
 Smoking is prohibited on public transport except for non-fixed-route taxis and trains, which may have smoking cars.

 The law prohibits tobacco advertising on TV and radio and via outdoor advertising.
 Tobacco advertising in newspapers and magazines is restricted; tobacco advertising is not allowed on the front and last pages of newspapers and on the front, last, and cover pages of magazines.
 Other forms of tobacco advertising and promotion are either restricted or allowed.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Text-only health warnings are required to cover at least 30 percent of the two principal display areas of the unit pack of cigarettes.
 Warnings on the back of the pack are required to rotate.
 The warning requirements apply to cigarettes only and not to other smoked or smokeless tobacco products.
 Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) are not prohibited.

-Armenia, as part of the Eurasian Economic Union, has adopted stricter regulations on tobacco product packaging and labeling, which will fully enter into force on November 15, 2017.
+Armenia, as part of the Eurasian Economic Union, has adopted stricter regulations on tobacco product packaging and labeling, which will fully enter into force for Armenia on January 1, 2024.